guardllamanet/guardllama/CONTRIBUTING.md

 # GuardLlama Contribution Guidelines

-We appreciate your interest in contributing to the GuardLlama project.
-To ensure a smooth and efficient collaboration, please follow these guidelines when submitting your contributions.
+Thank you for your interest in contributing to GuardLlama!
+To ensure smooth and efficient collaboration, please follow these guidelines when submitting your contributions.

 ## Getting Started